 Micron's entire 2026 HBM supply is sold out

-Micron's CFO confirmed on this week's investor call that every unit of high-bandwidth memory the company will produce in 2026 is already committed to customers — primarily Nvidia, AMD and a small number of hyperscalers.
-Buyers who did not secure allocations earlier in the year are now being told to wait until Q1 2027 at the earliest.
-HBM is the specialised memory stacked directly on top of AI accelerators, and without it, the most powerful chips in the world cannot function.
+Micron's CFO confirmed every unit of high-bandwidth memory the company will produce in 2026 is already committed to customers — primarily Nvidia, AMD and a small number of hyperscalers.
+Buyers who did not secure allocations earlier are now being told to wait until Q1 2027.
+HBM is the specialised memory stacked directly on top of AI accelerators.
+Without it, the most powerful chips cannot function.
 The constraint is not fabrication — it is the extraordinarily complex bonding and stacking process that only a handful of facilities in the world can perform.

 Source: Micron investor call, May 2026